jfangwang/Broadview/README.md

 - Checking Accounts + Saving Accounts + Retirement Accounts + Stock & IPO investments + Government Bonds<sup>III</sup> - Credit Card Debt<sup>III</sup> - Loans

 ## Watch Tower
 From your Broadview Watch Tower, see over all your financial connections.
-Watch Towers interface gives you all you need to know about your current financial situation along with a Geo Tracker that shows where most of your expendeture is occuring ___I dont know the point of the geo tracker what about figuring up a method to assess the financial health of someone based on factors kinda like mobalytics___
+Watch Towers interface gives you all you need to know about your current financial situation.

-### Geo Heat Map
+### Overview Graph

+The Overview Graph is a stich of your Hindsight and Foresight to provide an intial overview of what the app has to offer in information.

+### Financial Health Field
+The Financial Health Field has all your connections in one array and assigns them either a plus or a minus symbol to denote the net influence on your current aggregate.
+The size of the symbols change in respect to the magnitude of the influence.

 # Superscripts
 <sup>I</sup>Centralizing ones finances has the benefit of getting the big picture, but to avoid the dangers of centralization Broadview does not allow for any manipulation of ones finances.